 Ted loves supermarket hummus but always rejects mine.
 Having watched Beth make hers, I don’t think I’ve been mixing it long enough.
 I have a feeling Ted would take much delight in me shaking the food processor about but I don’t want to give him any ideas.
 He’s already attacked my kitchen scales this evening, pretending to weigh oranges, limes and lemons, it’s wonder I can weigh anything accurately.

 Fortunately with hummus you don’t really need to and although I’ve given instructions below, there’s barely a recipe either.
-I do like to flavour my hummus, traditionally it would be made with lemon juice but lime and coriander are one of my favourite flavour combos and I decided to give it a try.
+I do like to flavour my hummus, traditionally it would be made with lemon juice but lime and coriander hummus are one of my favourite flavour combos and I decided to give it a try.
 To serve I ground some harissa spices on the top that I had ready mixed but you could sprinkle over some chilli flakes and coarse salt if you can’t track these down.

 Do you have any unorthodox cooking tricks you’d like to share?